-Lunch is offered daily.
-Westside Nutrition Services serves meals that follow USDA Guidelines under the School Breakfast Program (SBP), National School Lunch Program (NSLP), and federal Smart Snacks guidelines.
+Lunch is offered daily in the cafeteria from 10:55 a.m. to 1:18 p.m.
+The cafeteria serves meals that follow USDA Guidelines under the School Breakfast Program (SBP), School Lunch Program (NSLP), and federal Smart Snacks guidelines.
+Service includes made-from-scratch items, farm-to-school produce, and a variety of cuisine from American comfort food to international choices.
+Free and reduced pricing is available for those that qualify.